lake-wg/edhoc/draft-ietf-lake-edhoc.md

   }
 }
 ~~~~~~~~~~~
+{: title="A CCS Containing an X25519 Static Diffie-Hellman Key and an EUI-64 Identity."}

 ### Identification of Credentials {#id_cred}

-ID_CRED_R and ID_CRED_I are transported in the message_2 and message_3, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
-They are used to identify and optionally transport the public authentication keys of the Initiator and the Responder, respectively.
+ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively (see {{asym-msg2-proc}} and {{asym-msg3-proc}}).
+They are used to identify and optionally transport the authentication keys of the Initiator and the Responder, respectively.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since EDHOC integrity protects the authentication credential.
 EDHOC relies on COSE for identification of authentication credentials and supports all COSE header parameters used to identify authentication credentials including X.509, C509, CWT and CCS.

-* ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's public authentication key.
+* ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's authentication key.

-* ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's public authentication key.
+* ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's authentication key.

 ID_CRED_I and ID_CRED_R are COSE header maps and contains one or more COSE header parameter.
 ID_CRED_I and ID_CRED_R MAY contain different header parameters.
-The header paramaters typically provide some information about the format of authentication credential.
+The header parameters typically provide some information about the format of authentication credential.

 Example: X.509 certificates can be identified by a hash value using the 'x5t' parameter: